ingo/ingo.github.io/_recipes/rice_flour_poundcake.md

 ---
 author: Melissa Clark
 category: Desserts
-description: Rice flour makes this poundcake melt-in-your-mouth tender, and gives it a mild and delicate flavor that\u2019s spiced with a touch of black pepper."
+description: Rice flour makes this poundcake melt-in-your-mouth tender, and gives it a mild and delicate flavor that’s spiced with a touch of black pepper."
 image: rice_flour_poundcake.jpg
 image_attribution: Yossy Arefi
 image_source: The New York Times (Photography and Styling)